alphagov/tech-docs-gem/example/source/code.html.md

   </table>
 </div>

-An example of a code block with a long line length
+## Code block with a long line length

 ```ruby
 RSpec.describe ContentItem do